-If you’re not able to meet Sirocco, we encourage you to support him and his fellow kākāpō by heading to our Kākāpo Recovery page where you can learn more about this taonga species, the Kākāpo Recovery Team, sign up for newsletters and even symbolically adopt a kākāpo of your own.
+If you were not able to meet Sirocco, we encourage you to support him and his fellow kākāpō by heading to our Kākāpo Recovery page where you can learn more about this taonga species, the Kākāpo Recovery Team, sign up for newsletters and even symbolically adopt a kākāpo of your own.

-This is not Sirocco’s first rodeo.
+This was not Sirocco’s first rodeo.
 He first went on tour in 2011, when he stayed at Orokonui and then moved on to Zealandia in Wellington.
 In 2012, he was hosted at Maungatautari, (near Hamilton) and then he went back to Zealandia again in 2013 and 2015, and Orokonui in 2013 and 2014.

 When Sirocco was a chick, he had a nasty respiratory illness and so was hand-reared by DOC rangers, who he imprinted on.
 Now he seeks out human company and enjoys spending time in the public.
 His cheeky nature makes big impact on those who meet him, and his story has helped introduce the world to kākāpō.

 Kākāpō are one of New Zealand’s most vulnerable birds – the introduction of predators such as rats, stoats and cats brought kākāpō to the brink of extinction.
 There were only 50 kākāpō in 1995, when the DOC Kākāpō Recovery Team was established.